gdbroman/broman.blog/_posts/2020/2020-01-01-side-hustles.md

 category: "business"
 ---

 Let's get real: money is important.
 And times are changing.
-You won't be able to do as the previous generation did: to get a stable job and work there till you retire.
+You won't be able to do what the previous generation did: to get a stable job at twnty and work there till you retire at 65.

-Things are a lot more uncertain nowadays.
-But there is also way more oppurtunity than there has ever been! _If_ you take the time to learn some high income skills.
+Things are a lot more uncertain nowadays, but there is also way more oppurtunity than there has ever been! _If_ you take the time to learn some high income skills.

-The following are viable online side hustles for 2020, though most can also be turned into full-time jobs.
+The following are thus some viable online side hustles for 2020, though most can also be turned into full-time jobs.

 ## 1. Blogging